kcbondada/Basics-Java/Readme.md

-This is the first commit for this year 2024

-author - Kalyan Bondada
+This contains  Basics of Java programs year 2024 author - Kalyan Bondada